What is the best EPOS system for my retail business?

 First thing’s first… you need to prioritise what’s important for you in an EPOS and stock management system.

-– Must the till and back office be easy to use?
+– Must your till and back office be easy to use?
 How easy?
-Make sure you actually see it done
+Make sure you actually see it done in an online walkthrough.

 – Must product/ stock entry be quick and easy (especially if you have many variations per product)?